 What does taking part in survey involve?

 The survey fieldwork takes place during the autumn term and only requires a small time commitment from schools taking part and typically requires one lesson period for anonymous completion of the survey by approximately 30 randomly selected pupils aged 11 to 15, in exam conditions.
-Each stage of the short process - from agreeing to take part to the survey being completed - is organised and supported by experienced NatCen staff who are the contractor managing the study on behalf of the Health and Social Care Information Centre.
+Each stage of the short process - from agreeing to take part to the survey being completed - has been organised and supported by experienced NatCen staff in the past and will continue to be organised by experienced Ipsos MORI staff who are the contractor managing the study on behalf of the Health and Social Care Information Centre.